-St Bede’s College is delighted to announce the appointment of its new Headteacher from January 2019.
-Louis d’Arcy will be joining the College from Bradford Grammar School in Yorkshire, where he is currently the Deputy Head and a member of the Senior Leadership Team.
+St Bede’s College is delighted to announce the appointment of its new Headmaster from January 2019.
+Louis d’Arcy will be joining the College from Bradford Grammar School in Yorkshire, where he is currently the Deputy Headmaster and a member of the Senior Leadership Team.

 Mr d’Arcy was educated at Bradford Grammar School and St Peter’s College, Oxford where he read Chemistry.
 He began his working career as a management consultant at Accenture, developing and testing software for multinational digital television companies.
 The call of teaching was strong, though, and he joined Whitgift School in Croydon in 2002 to teach Mathematics.
 He held various positions of responsibility there – Housemaster, second-in-charge of the Mathematics department, Head of Years 6 and 7 and finally Assistant Head of Sixth Form and Deputy Head of Careers.
 He left to join Ipswich School in April 2012 and spent four years there as Head of Sixth Form and a member of the Senior Management Team.